Published on February 15th, 2012 | by Sharilyn Johnson19

 A last-minute cancellation is highly unusual for Comedy Central’s fake news shows.
 The Daily Show has suspended production last-minute due to personal reasons twice during Jon Stewart’s reign: once when his second child was born, and once when a staff member passed away suddenly.
 If this week’s reasons are of a similar nature, it would be a first for the Colbert Report.

-We’ll update this post when we learn the “why”.
-It should be safe to rule out Stephen being sick, since he’s previously taped shows with a freshly broken wrist, a cut on the bridge of his nose from a boating mishap, and a nasty case of the flu (as seen below).
+It should be safe to rule out Colbert himself being ill, since he’s previously taped shows with a freshly broken wrist, a cut on the bridge of his nose from a boating mishap, and a nasty case of the flu (as seen below).

 |The Colbert Report||Mon – Thurs 11:30pm / 10:30c|